u-eff-gee/alpaca/README.md

 Copyright (C) 2021 Udo Friman-Gayer (ufg@email.unc.edu)

-This program was originally developed as part of the [Geant4](https://geant4.web.cern.ch/) application [alpaca](https://github.com/uga-uga/alpaca), published under the GNU General Public License.
+This program was originally developed as part of the [Geant4](https://geant4.web.cern.ch/) application [nutr](https://github.com/uga-uga/nutr), published under the GNU General Public License.

 ## Acknowledgements

 The author would like to thank C. Iliadis for enlightening discussions about the angular correlation formalism and for help with debugging the associated modules.
-The author would also like to thank O. Papst for helpful discussions about the angular correlation formalism and advertise OP's angular correlation code [angcorrwat](https://github.com/op3/angcorrwat). angcorrwat is complementary to the present code in the sense that it uses the python package [sympy](https://www.sympy.org/) to obtain symbolic expressions for the angular correlations.
+The author would also like to thank O. Papst (OP) for helpful discussions about the angular correlation formalism and advertise OP's angular correlation code [angcorrwat](https://github.com/op3/angcorrwat). angcorrwat is complementary to the present code in the sense that it uses the python package [sympy](https://www.sympy.org/) to obtain symbolic expressions for the angular correlations.

 ## References

+[1] C. Iliadis and U. Friman-Gayer, 'Linear polarization-direction correlations in γ-ray scattering experiments', Eur.
+Phys.
+J. A **57**, 190 (2021) (https://doi.org/10.1140/epja/s10050-021-00472-1); arXiv:2104.00228 (https://arxiv.org/abs/2104.00228)

-[1] L. C. Biedenharn, 'Angular Correlations in Nuclear Spectroscopy' in F. Ajzenberg-Selove (editor), 'Nuclear Spectroscopy', Part B, Academic Press New York and London (1960)
+[2] L. C. Biedenharn, 'Angular Correlations in Nuclear Spectroscopy' in F. Ajzenberg-Selove (editor), 'Nuclear Spectroscopy', Part B, Academic Press New York and London (1960)

-[2] It was found that the compilation does not work with CMake versions as recent as 3.10 (default on Ubuntu 18 OS).
+[3] It was found that the compilation does not work with CMake versions as recent as 3.10 (default on Ubuntu 18 OS).
 Since the code that uses the most recent CMake features is related to the installation of the C++ libraries, it can help to comment out the last few lines in `ALPACA_DIR/CMakeLists.txt`, starting from `set(_ALPACA_HEADERS ...`.
 With this modification, it will not be possible to install the C++ libraries in the system's default paths.
 However, an installation is not required to be able to use the compiled C++ libraries or the python code.

+[4] U. Kneissl, H. H. Pitz, and A. Zilges, 'Investigation of Nuclear Structure by Resonance Fluorescence Scattering', Prog.
+Part.
+Nucl.
+Phys. **37**, 349 (1996) (https://doi.org/10.1016/0146-6410(96)00055-5)

 See also `ALPACA_DIR/bibliography.bib`.